com-480-data-visualization/com-480-project-tafrika/Milestone2.md

 **MVP**:

 Interactive Scatter Map on a Basketball Court: This visualization will display shots made and missed, marked as green and red dots, respectively, on a half-court diagram.
-Users can filter results based on different seasons, the time left on the shot clock, and the number of dribbles taken before the shot.
+Users can filter results based on different seasons for example, or the time left on the shot clock, and the number of dribbles taken before the shot.
 This allows for a dynamic analysis of how different conditions affect shot outcomes.

 **EXTRAS**: